 - The student must first apply to the college.
 This can be done on-line or in-person on the first floor of the Jefferson Educational Center.
 Admission to the College does not imply admission to the Occupational Therapy Assistant Program.
 An Admissions Application may be found on the college website.

 B. Program Admission

-- The Occupational Therapy Assistant Program is a Selective Admissions Program which means not every student in the applicant pool may be accepted.
+The Occupational Therapy Assistant Program is a Selective Admissions Program which means not every student in the applicant pool may be accepted.
 Admission to the Occupational Therapy Assistant Program is competitive and enrollment in the program is limited because of available faculty, financial, and/or clinical resources at the college or health care facilities.
 Application deadline is October 1 each year.
-OTA Program Application packets must be submitted with the following forms: OTA Program Application form, transcripts of all post-secondary education, ACT or SAT score card, and observation hours.
+OTA Program Application packets must be submitted with the following forms: OTA Program Application form, transcripts of all post-secondary education, ACT or SAT score card, and write/watch, “What is Occupational Therapy”.
 Incomplete applications will not be accepted.
 Application Packets are submitted to the OTA Program Director.
 Student selection is made by the President of the College or the President’s designee after considering the recommendations of the Selective Admissions Committee.

 The occupational therapy assistant, under the supervision of a professional occupational therapist, works to promote and maintain the holistic health of individuals in the community.
 The program strives to fill a growing need for professionals able to contribute to all facets of occupational therapy from assessment to treatment termination.
 Therefore, in order to work successfully with clients, all applicants should possess sufficient performance skills in the areas of: